SAP-samples/teched2025-DA160/exercises/ex3/README.md

 In this exercise, you will walk through how to install intelligent applications in SAP BDC.

-What is an SAP Business Data Cloud Intelligent Application?
+**What is an SAP Business Data Cloud Intelligent Application?**

 SAP Business Data Cloud Intelligent Applications are a suite of adaptive and AI-powered applications that learn from your data, understand business context, and act on your behalf to transform business outcomes.
 These are fully managed, built on a foundation of SAP data products, and incorporate pre-defined metrics, AI models, and planning capabilities, simplifying how you connect and integrate every part of your business.

-They are fully managed applications that are installed through the BDC Cockpit.
+They are fully managed applications that are installed through the SAP BDC Cockpit.
 Once installed, the associated data products, data models, analytics and application assets are deployed and configured automatically.
 The prebuilt SAP managed data products installed with the intelligent application packages can then be utilized to build new insights and develop AI faster.

 ## Exercise 3.1 Hands-on: Intelligent Application Overview - Working Capital Insights

-As an Admin of BDC, installing intelligent applications is a key task you will perform after completing BDC provisioning.
-In this exercise, let us first locate available intelligent applications, look at the details of one of these intelligent applications called the **Working Capital Insights** so that you can start using the insights and the underlying data products to their full potential.
+As an Admin of BDC, installing intelligent applications is a key task you will perform after completing the SAP BDC provisioning.
+In this exercise, let us first locate available intelligent applications, then try to install one of these intelligent applications called **Working Capital Insights**.

-Following illustration gives an impression of the look and feel of this intelligent application:<br/><br/>
+The following illustration gives an impression of the look and feel of this intelligent application:<br/><br/>
 ![WCI_A_Overview](images/WCI_A_Overview.png)

-1. Log in to your BDC cockpit, using the link and username/password provided.
+1. Open this link in a **new tab** to access the <b>[SAP BDC Cockpit](https://trial-bdc-core-3.eu10.hcs.cloud.sap/)</b>, use the username on the piece of paper has been provided to you on the workshop.
+Use this password: **ObQomsFQYC1!**

 2. Open the **Intelligent Applications and Data Packages** module in SAP Business Data Cloud.

 3. This module shows the **Working Capital Insights** Intelligent Application has been installed.
 Go to the Installed tab and click the **Working Capital Insights** Intelligent Application.

 ![IA_AvaiablePackagesWCI](images/IA_installed_WCI.png)

 This intelligent application is powered by the data from S/4HANA PCE data products, SAP Datasphere models and SAP Analytics Cloud stories.
 All of this is comprised in the **Details** section of the intelligent application.

 1. Data Products: As shown in the following image, the intelligent application is powered by data from 35 data products, which are highly curated datasets with rich semantic purpose.

 ![dataProducts](images/dataProductsComprised.png)

 2. Content:
 - `SAP_SAC_WCI`: SAP Analytics Cloud: The stories that are comprised in this intelligent application will be created in SAC in a folder called `SAP_SAC_WCI`.
-You can find this under the Files > Intelligent Applications > SAP S/4HANA > Finance tab.
+You can find this under the Files > Intelligent Applications > SAP S/4HANA > Finance tab in SAP SAC.
 This folder is SAP-managed and will be read-only.

 - `SAP_DSP_WCI`, `SAP_DSP_S4_RE`, `SAP_DSP_S4_ING`: The installation creates and deploys three spaces in the underlying SAP Datasphere.